-According to Gartner, data center infrastructure management — or DCIM — consists of tools and applications that manage, measure or monitor data center use, as well as the energy consumption of all hardware, facilities infrastructure components — like power distribution units — and computer room ACs, or CRACs.
-If you’re looking to optimize your current data center IT infrastructure or establish a new data center, you should first have a good understanding of why data center infrastructure management is necessary.
+According to Gartner, data center infrastructure management (DCIM) consists of tools and applications that manage, measure or monitor data center use, as well as the energy consumption of all hardware, facilities infrastructure components — like power distribution units — and computer room ACs (CRACs).
+If you’re looking to optimize your current data center IT infrastructure or establish a new one, you should first have a good understanding of why data center infrastructure management is necessary.

 Why Do I Need DCIM?